 - the fees charged

 Adult passports are valid for 10 years.
-If you're 75 or over, you can apply for a senior's passport which is valid for 5 years, and attracts a lower fee.
+If you're 75 or over, you can apply for a senior's passport, which is valid for 5 years and has a lower fee.

 Check with the nearest Australian embassy or consulate for fees in the local currency.